 Additional file 5: Figure S5.
 Brain mitochondrial function is mildly affected by the short-term consumption of a high-fat diet.
-(A) The HYP, OB, and BRN homogenates were tested with a SUIT protocol.
+(A) The HYP, OB, and CTX homogenates were tested with a SUIT protocol.
 Oxygen consumption at each stage of the protocol indicates specific mitochondrial properties.
 Mitochondria control ratios were calculated using the oxygen consumption in state3/state4 (RCR) and maximal respiration/leak (UCR).
 The boxplots (n=4-7 per group) shown here are related to the heatmap from Figure 5B.
 (B) ATP-linked respiration is considered when all substrates, ADP and oxygen are available for a fully-coupled mitochondrial function.
 Proton leak measures are made in the presence of an ATP-synthase inhibitor.
 Maximal respiration is achieved by titration with an electron transport system uncoupler.
 Non-mitochondrial is considered a residual oxygen consumption when the electron transport system and the ATP synthase are inhibited.
 The boxplots (n=4-7 per group) shown here are related to the heatmap from Figure 5B.
 (C) Using in vivo glucose metabolism and the respiratory parameters, we estimated the brain glucose metabolism associations with UCR in each brain region analyzed.
-Warmer colors indicate a positive correlation between UCR and brain glucose metabolism in the HYP and OB for all diets, and for BRN under NCD and SCD diets.
-For HFD, there is a negative correlation between UCR and brain glucose metabolism in the BRN.
-(D) Brain glucose metabolism associations with regional residual oxygen consumption (ROX) showed a sparse signal in HYP, OB and BRN showed a positive association in NCS and SCD groups, but a negative association in HDF group, in regions indicated with warmer colors.
+Warmer colors indicate a positive correlation between UCR and brain glucose metabolism in the HYP and OB for all diets, and for CTX under CHOW and hpCTR diets.
+For hpHFD, there is a negative correlation between UCR and brain glucose metabolism in the CTX.
+(D) Brain glucose metabolism associations with regional residual oxygen consumption (ROX) showed a sparse signal in HYP, OB and CTX showed a positive association in CHOW and hpCTR groups, but a negative association in hpHDF group, in regions indicated with warmer colors.
 OCR: oxygen consumption rate.